evanagovino/evanagovino.github.io/resources.md

 <a href="https://techcrunch.com/2017/06/23/five-building-blocks-of-a-data-driven-culture/" target="_blank"> Five Building Blocks of a Data-Driven Culture</a> - This is a great article about the steps needed to build a 'data-driven culture' in a company, discussing things like having strict definitions for different metrics across the company and having a single, centralized source of data for people in the company.
 Great talking points to bring up in an interview to show that you're aware of what a healthy data culture looks like.

 <a href="http://www.thedatasciencehandbook.com/" target="_blank"> The Data Science Handbook</a> - This "pay as you wish" ebook contains interviews with 25 data scientists from companies like AirBNB, Facebook, and Palantir that cover their different backgrounds and approaches to data science.
-I thought the George Roumeliotis and John Foreman interviews in particular were helpful for talking points about establishing a data-driven culture.
+I thought the George Roumeliotis (AirBNB) and John Foreman (Mailchimp) interviews in particular were helpful for talking points about establishing a data-driven culture.
+I also really recommend John Foreman's 'Data Smart' which is a great introduction to learning data science concepts via Excel.